The 8 best image-to-text apps for Android in 2023!

 Another app made by a tech giant, Office Lens is a Microsoft software that’s definitely one of the best image-to-text apps.
-The scanner is integrated to OneDrive and to Office 365 apps.
+The scanner is integrated with the OneDrive and Office 365 apps.
 It can even transcribe color text!

 6. OCR Text Scanner

-Even though the name resembles the second item in our list, OCR Text Scanner is an even simpler app.
+Even though the name resembles the second item in our list, OCR Text Scanner is an even simpler option among the best image-to-text apps.
 For instance, you can’t even use it to transcribe handwritten documents!
 On the other hand, it supports more languages.